-No matter how long you’ve been embracing a kinder, more environmentally conscious lifestyle, recycling can often feel like a minefield – especially when it comes to coffee bag recycling!
+No matter how long you’ve been embracing a more ethical, environmentally conscious lifestyle, recycling can often feel like a minefield.
+Even more so when when it comes to coffee bag recycling!

 With conflicting information found online and so many different materials to learn how to recycle properly, it can be challenging to make the right recycling choices.
-This goes for products you’re likely to use every single day, like coffee bags and filters.
+This goes for products you’re likely to use every single day, like coffee bags, coffee filters and coffee pods.

 In fact, you’ll soon find that mainstream coffee bags are some of the hardest products to recycle if you don’t have access to a special waste recycling initiative like TerraCycle.

-But in the meantime, how can you make sure you’re doing your best to recycle coffee bags and support recyclable coffee packaging?
+But in the meantime, can coffee bags be recycled?
+And how can you make sure you’re doing your best to recycle coffee packaging and support more sustainable coffee bags?

 We’re here to answer the most commonly asked questions on coffee bag recycling and bust some persistent myths around the topic.
-So, if you’re looking for ways to easily recycle coffee bags in 2021, here’s all you need to know!
+If you’re looking for ways to easily recycle coffee bags in 2022, here’s all you need to know!

 What are the different types of coffee bags?